Skip to Content

 There are various auspicious objects used as decorations during the New Year celebrations to bring good fortune.
 One of these is Kagami mochi (鏡餅), which is made of two rice cakes (mochi), the smaller one placed on the larger one, and topped with a daidai (橙), or Japanese bitter orange, considered a good omen because if it is written using different characters, 代々, it can be translated as “generation to generation”.

 The mochi represent the past year and the year to come, so combined with the orange symbolizes the continuity of the family over the years.
 It is placed in the kamidana or the miniature elevated Shinto shrine in homes and businesses.
-The decoration is said to gave gotten its name from the stacked mochi‘s resemblance to the copper round mirrors used during the Muromachi period (approximately 1336-1573), also known as kagami.
+The decoration is said to have gotten its name from the stacked mochi‘s resemblance to the copper round mirrors used during the Muromachi period (approximately 1336-1573), also known as kagami.

 A plastic kagami mochi decoration housing the two mochi rice cakes inside.
 Atop is a plastic bitter orange and a paper fan.